codr4life/snabl/README.md

 ```

 #### Function
 Snabl embraces but does not mandate functional programming.
 It supports first class functions, pattern matching, closures and tail recursion.
-The following example currently runs around 700 times faster than Example 2 using explicit tail recursion.
+The following example currently runs around 700 times faster than Example 2 using tail recursion.

 Example 3
 ```